 Add to the cart and place your order.
 You are one step away from officially becoming part of our #GROUcommunity and enjoying the best local specialty coffee

-REGULAR GRIND if you use any Paper Filter coffee machine, Drip or Pour-Over equipment!
+For Paper Filter coffee machine, Drip or Pour-Over equipment!

 Our team carefully selects the flavors, tones and origin for the coffee to offer our favorite local specialty coffee.